ar51an/unbound-dashboard/README.md

 #
 ### Steps
-&nbsp;&nbsp;🔸 Grafana ➜ Prometheus ➜ Unbound Exporter ➜ Import Dashboard
+&nbsp;&nbsp;🔸 Grafana ➜ Prometheus ➜ Unbound Exporter ➜ Loki ➜ Import Dashboard
 #### ❯ Grafana
 * **Download:**
   There are 2 versions **OSS** and **Enterprise**.
 OSS version is more than enough.
 Enterprise version installs too many extra packages (like unattended-upgrades and more).
 Below cmd downloads _Grafana OSS_ for arm64.